GEOS-ESM/swell/docs/examples/description.md

 ```

 `swell create` also contains argument inputs.
 For instance, `-p` or `--platform` allows
 user to pick which platform they would like to run on.
+If unspecified, swell will run on SLES15 by default.

 ```bash
 swell create 3dvar -p nccs_discover_sles15